Dave69178/checkers/README.txt

 Uninstallation:
-To remove the conda environment: "conda remove -n checkers_env".
+To remove the conda environment: "conda remove -n checkers_env --all".

 This was created on Linux and doesn't run as cleanly on Windows, but functionality should be fine.